-As of June 2019, there were 23 lab-confirmed cases of domestically acquired cyclosporiasis reported to the CDC by New York City and 10 states.
-These individuals became ill after May 1, 2019, and had not traveled internationally in the 14-day period before onset.
+In June 2019, 23 lab-confirmed cases of domestically acquired cyclosporiasis were reported to the CDC by New York City and 10 states.
+These individuals became ill after May 1, 2019, and had not traveled internationally in the 14 days before onset.
 At least two individuals were hospitalized, but no deaths were reported.
 The CDC’s investigation into potential sources is ongoing.

-In 2018, there were several Cyclospora outbreaks linked to produce in the U.S. Between May and August 201; there were 2,299 lab-confirmed cases of cyclosporiasis reported to the CDC by 33 states.
+In 2018, several Cyclospora outbreaks were linked to produce in the U.S. Between May and August, there were 2,299 lab-confirmed cases of cyclosporiasis reported to the CDC by 33 states.
 These were domestic cases, and those who became ill had no history of international travel in the 14 days before onset.
 At least 160 people were hospitalized, but no deaths were reported.

-There were nearly 3,000 reported cases of domestically acquired and travel-associated cyclosporiasis in 2018, according to the FDA and CDC.
+According to the FDA and CDC, there were nearly 3,000 reported cases of domestically acquired and travel-associated cyclosporiasis in 2018.
 Both agencies believe many Cyclospora cases go unreported.